caxy/front-end-starter-kit/src/styleguide/README.md

 // Styleguide 1.2.3
 ~~~~

+KSS allows you to identify certain folders as `source` folders for
+styleguide documentation.
+This project has the `pattern-markup` folder
+set as a source by default.

-As long as the `example-span.html` file is found somewhere in the
+As long as the `example-span.html` referenced above file is found
-`pattern-markup` folder, the KSS builder will pull it in to the compiled
+somewhere in one of the `source` folders, the KSS builder will pull it
-styleguide in the appropriate place.
+in to the compiled styleguide in the appropriate place.

 ### Project Assets